Frequently asked questions about schools and child care during COVID-19

 The Department of Health's decision framework for reopening categorizes transmission rate into High, Moderate, and Low.
 Data changes daily but looking over a two-week period is a better indicator of the transmission rate.
 Instead of daily checks, use 2-week periods to determine your community's transmission rate.

 Data on these indicators is tracked and published daily on our Key Indicators dashboard.

 Public Health supports the health and safety recommendations that the Washington State Department of Health (DOH) and Office of Superintendent of Public Instruction (OSPI) have released for K-12 schools.
 While we are unable to provide detailed review of re-opening plans, we have released recommendations on our Public Health Insider blog about re-opening King County schools.

-In alignment with recommendations in the DOH’s Decision Tree for Provision of In Person Learning among K-12 Students at Public and Private Schools during the COVID-19 Pandemic, schools re-opening for in-person instruction must be able to implement strong and consistent transmission AND have solid response protocols and staffing in place to respond quickly and effectively if cases arise.
+In alignment with recommendations in the DOH's decision framework, schools re-opening for in-person instruction must be able to implement strong and consistent mitigation measures AND have solid protocols and staffing in place to respond quickly and effectively if cases arise.
 Public health has published the King County Schools COVID-19 Response Toolkit to support K-12 schools in responding to COVID-19 cases in their buildings.

 The Public Health Daily Summary data dashboard shares data on cases and transmission in King County.
 The data is available by age and region, but it does not specify high-risk categories, such as people with certain disabilities.

 We encourage all public and private schools to follow the Washington Office of Superintendent of Public Instruction (OSPI) guidance on re-opening schools.